SemTalkOnline/SemTalkOnline/Hyperlinks.md

 The URL is entered here.

 Diagram:
-If the current model contains more than one diagram or drawing sheet, another diagram can be referenced here.
+If a model contains more than one Diagram or drawing sheet, another Diagram within the model can be referenced as a Hyperlink.
 Attention: Otherwise this field will not be displayed in the dialog (highlighted in yellow here)!

 Document: